 Stage 3: Advanced Toenail Fungus

-Signs of advanced infection:
+Signs of an advanced infection include:

-- Severe thickening and distortion of the nail
+- Severe thickening and distortion

 - Dark yellow, brown, or white discoloration